Alvin Kamara: 2016 season

 In 2016, Kamara was a key contributor for the Volunteers in his redshirt junior season.
 The running back personnel was the same as the last season for Kamara.
 In the 2016 Pilot Flying J Battle at Bristol, he had six touches for 34 yards and one touchdown in the 45–24 victory over Virginia Tech.
-He started his first career game at running back for the Vols in a 28–19 victory over Ohio on September 17.
-He had 79 all-purpose yards in a 38–28 win against #19 Florida, including six yards on two carries, 12 yards on one reception and career highs of 61 punt-return yards and six punt returns.
-He had 138 all-purpose yards, including a receiving touchdown, in a 34–31 win against #25 Georgia.
-He had a career-best game the following week in a 45–38 2-OT loss against #8 Texas A&M at Kyle Field.
-He rushed for 127 yards and two rushing touchdowns, and had eight receptions for 161 yards and a receiving touchdown.
+Kamara started his first career game at running back for the Vols in a 28–19 victory over Ohio on September 17.
+He had 79 all-purpose yards in a 38–28 victory over #19 Florida, including six yards on two carries, 12 yards on one reception and career highs of 61 punt-return yards and six punt returns.
+Kamara had 138 all-purpose yards, including a receiving touchdown, in a 34–31 victory over #25 Georgia.
+He had a career-best game the following week in a 45–38 double overtime loss against #8 Texas A&M at Kyle Field, rushing for 127 yards and two touchdowns, and had eight receptions for 161 yards and a touchdown.
 In the loss, Kamara set a school record with 312 all-purpose yards, breaking a mark set by Chuck Webb in 1989.
-In the next game against #1 Alabama, he was limited to eight carries for 21 yards but had the Vols' lone touchdown in the 49–10 defeat.
+In the next game against #1 Alabama, Kamara was limited to eight carries for 21 yards but had the Vols' lone touchdown in the 49–10 defeat.
 He missed some playing time due to being injured.
-He returned on November 12 in a 49–36 victory over Kentucky.
+Kamara returned on November 12 in a 49–36 victory over Kentucky.
 Against the Wildcats, he had 10 carries for 128 yards and two touchdowns.
-In the 63–37 victory over Missouri, he had 55 rushing yards and two more rushing touchdowns.
-In the regular season finale against Vanderbilt, he had three total touchdowns (two rushing and one receiving) and 141 scrimmage yards in the 45–34 defeat.
-In the final game of his collegiate career, he had seven carries for 31 yards and seven receptions for 46 yards in the victory over #24 Nebraska in the Music City Bowl.
+In the 63–37 victory over Missouri, Kamara rushed for 55 yards and two touchdowns.
+During the regular season finale against Vanderbilt, he had three total touchdowns (two rushing and one receiving) and 141 scrimmage yards in the 45–34 loss.
+In the final game of his collegiate career, Kamara had seven carries for 31 yards and seven receptions for 46 yards in the victory over #24 Nebraska in the Music City Bowl.
 He finished third in the SEC in touchdowns for the 2016 season.

-Following the conclusion of the 2016 season, Kamara decided to forgo his redshirt senior season and enter the 2017 NFL Draft.
-In his two seasons as a Volunteer, he started in only eight of 24 games due to sharing the backfield with Jalen Hurd, but he amassed almost 2,000 yards from scrimmage and averaged a touchdown per game.
+At the end of the 2016 season, Kamara decided to forgo his redshirt senior season and enter the 2017 NFL draft.
+In his two seasons as a Volunteer, Kamara started in only eight of 24 games due to sharing the backfield with Jalen Hurd, but he amassed almost 2,000 yards from scrimmage and averaged a touchdown per game.